Home Loan Calculator — Repay vs Invest vs Debt Recycling

 With a $500,000 Home Loan at 5.79% interest, adding $50 extra per week produces an estimated interest difference of about $100,000 and an estimated term difference of about 5 years in this model.
 Results are illustrative and will vary with your inputs.

-Scenario A: Repay (extra repayments)
+Repay (extra repayments)

-Scenario A applies extra repayments on top of regular Home Loan repayments.
+Repay early scenario applies extra repayments on top of regular Home Loan repayments.
 In the model, extra repayments reduce principal sooner, which can change the estimated loan term and total interest based on your inputs.

 This is a modelled outcome using the rates and assumptions you enter.